Is the radion a bulk Higgs doublet?: Introduction

 The work of GBS provided an alternative to the GW mechanism.
 They considered a bulk doublet, with different boundary conditions than GW, and showed that this single doublet could both stabilize the extra dimension and break the electroweak symmetry.
 Thus, in this model the Higgs and radion are one and the same (which they refer to as a ``Higgs-radion").
 Since the couplings of the radion to gluons and photons are enhanced, one has the couplings of the Higgs to gluons and photons enhanced.
 At that time of their work, not only were these enhancements phenomenologically acceptable, but there did appear to be an enhancement in the diphoton decay of the Higgs.
 In this paper, we first summarize the GBS model and show that current LHC data rule the model out.

 In the GBS paper the fermions were allowed to propagate in the bulk, (with the exception of the top quark whose right-handed profile was given by a delta function peaked at the IR brane) however their profiles were assumed to be constants along the extra dimension.
-Relaxing this assumption and investigating the values of the $5D$ bulk fermion masses that reproduce the correct hierarchy and that could reduce the diphoton decay rate, we still show that LHC data excludes the model.
+Relaxing this assumption, we investigate the values of the $5D$ bulk fermion masses that reproduce the correct hierarchy, thus adding an extra free parameter, and still show that LHC data excludes the model.
 Finally, we consider a substantial expansion of the parameter-space by looking at a Two Higgs Doublet Model, and find that the model will contain a physical, zero-mass scalar, which is phenomenologically excluded.
 The presence of such zero modes in multiple bulk scalar models had previously been demonstrated for soft-wall models by George \cite{George:2011tn}, but it appears that the result applies to GBS-type models as well.
 Thus, it appears that the attractive idea of having the same field responsible for radius stabilization and electroweak symmetry breaking appears to be excluded.
 In Section II, we describe the GBS model and show that current LHC data exclude the model as originally presented, in Section III we extend the model to include bulk fermions, and in Section IV we describe the two-Higgs generalization of the model.
 Section V contains our conclusions.